swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 g)	**Cell-based crossmatch**:

-  If a crossmatch test has been done, please enter the last aveilable result here.
+  If a crossmatch test has been done, please enter the last available result here.

   .. image:: RS11.png